lulwah-mohammed/executive-sales-brief/README.md

 ## Notes

 - `lib/analysis/insights.ts` and `lib/analysis/recommendations.ts` contain the rule engines behind the Executive Brief and Recommended Actions sections.
 Both are pure functions of the loaded rows, no hardcoded text.
-- There is no dark mode toggle in the UI.
-The color tokens for a dark theme exist in `src/index.css` but aren't currently reachable from the app.